 Risks associated with roof fires include:

 As with all types of construction, roof refurbishment work can involve the risk of exposure to a variety of potentially harmful dust, materials and chemicals.
-Exposure should be considered in both the removal of the existing roof and the installation of the new roof.
+To mitigate risk, exposure should be considered in both the removal of the existing roof and the installation of the new roof.
 Of particular concern when undertaking roof refurbishment work are the following:

 There are a number of regulations and guidance documents that specify your statutory obligations if you own, lease or are responsible for the maintenance of a building, as well as the duties of the designers and contractors involved with the roof refurbishment work itself.
 By complying with these rules, you can ensure that the risks previously outlined can be avoided, prevented and mitigated.
 Whilst this can seem daunting, Garland UK’s highly skilled Technical Managers are on hand to help you navigate these challenges.